weaviate/weaviate-io/docs/weaviate/configuration/enterprise-usage-collector.md

     # rest of the docker-compose.yml
 ```

-## Using the Docker configurator
+## Using the Docker Compose configurator

-You can also use the Docker compose [configurator](../getting-started/installation.html#docker-compose).
+You can also use the Docker Compose [configurator](../getting-started/installation.html#docker-compose).
 Make sure to select `Enabled` for the Enterprise Usage Collector option.

 ## Collector proxy on Kubernetes using Helm